 I am presently reading Kim Jiyoung Born 1982 by Cho Nam-Joo translated by Jamie Chang.
 Though the character is fictional ,Kim Jiyoung is a symbolic figure in Korea, the story mirrors the social culture and gender inequality in the society where the characters live .

 I find that working women have to be calculating and shrewd in order to stay in control and be on par with or get ahead of their male peers in the same industry.
 Apart from focusing on their own interest, women must train themselves to be resilient, street smart and calculating in order to take care of her family and herself.
-In the present world, many women work so that they can be autonomous and financially independent but they find that they face certain challenges such as gender bias at work and difficulties in balancing their work life with their home and personal life.
+In the present world, many women work so that they can be autonomous and financially independent but they find that they face challenges such as gender bias at work and difficulties in balancing their work life with their home and personal life.
+The question is can we women really have it all.
+But in reality can anybody have it all?

 Opening Belle is written by Maureen Sherry, a former Wall Street insider who tells us a story about women working in finance.
 After twelve years on Wall Street, Maureen Sherry quitted her managing director position at an investment bank and studied MFA at Columbia University.She writes mysteries for middle school audiences.
 Opening Belle is her first novel.